User Session Recording Technology for Security and Compliance Training Course

 - Grasp the basic concepts of security, IT security, and secure coding

-- Learn about web vulnerabilities beyond the OWASP Top Ten and understand how to prevent them
+- Learn about web vulnerabilities beyond the OWASP Top Ten and understand how to avoid them

 - Comprehend the security concepts underlying web services

-- Master the use of various security features in the Java development environment
+- Acquire skills in using various security features of the Java development environment

 - Gain a practical understanding of cryptography